-In 1921 the law firm of Hoffberger & Hollander was founded by Samuel Hoffberger, a skillful Maryland real estate lawyer and well-known businessman.
+In 1921, the law firm of Hoffberger & Hollander was founded by Samuel Hoffberger, a skillful Maryland real estate lawyer and well-known businessman.
 In 1972, Gordon Feinblatt and Rothman merged with Hoffberger & Hollander to become Gordon, Feinblatt, Rothman, Hoffberger & Hollander.
-The merger brought two more highly respected lawyers into the firm -- LeRoy E. Hoffberger and Morton J. Hollander.
+The merger brought two more highly respected lawyers into the firm, LeRoy E. Hoffberger and Morton J. Hollander.

-In 1989, Barry Rosen was elected Chairman and Chief Executive Officer of the Firm at the age of 39, a position he continues to hold today.
+In 1989, Barry Rosen was elected Chairman and Chief Executive Officer of the firm at the age of 39, a position he continues to hold today.

 In 1995, the former Governor William Donald Schaefer joined the firm as an attorney Of Counsel.
-The Firm offered its clients the Governor’s wealth of knowledge and experience until January, 1999, when he returned to public service as Comptroller to the Treasury of the State of Maryland.
+The firm offered its clients the Governor’s wealth of knowledge and experience until January 1999, when he returned to public service as Comptroller to the Treasury of the State of Maryland.

 In 2012, Michael C. Powell became Managing Member.
 The leadership team of Barry Rosen and Michael Powell proved to be extraordinarily effective in guiding the firm through its very successful transition from a first-generation to a second-generation law firm.

 In 2018, the firm celebrated its 65th anniversary by sharing its journey over 65 years with some of its most memorable moments.